 - Research & Investigation: Capable of research, legal and medical.
 Understanding of medical terminology.
 Capable of and experienced managing multiple claims, multiple objectives, multiple deadlines.
 Experience and the ability to write coherent and concise detailed appeal submissions applying legal principles and governing policies pursuant to matter being appealed etc.

 - This job may require the employee to travel to different parts of the province, and to work evenings and the occasional weekend as required and agreed to.

-- The position may be located in either of the COPE Ontario offices – Toronto or Thunder Bay.
+- The position is located at the COPE Ontario Toronto office.
 The office space available is sometimes shared.

 Post-secondary education in a relevant field and a minimum of two years of directly related work experience or an equivalent combination of education and directly related work experience in labour relations.

 - Experience with trade unions and social justice organizations which would include an extensive knowledge of trade unionism, the Canada Labour Code, the Labour Relations Act, understanding of collective bargaining, employment standards, workplace dynamics and the value of public services is required.